ianlewis/todos/README.md

 See [`ianlewis/todo-issue-reopener`] for more information.

-#### Show TODOs in Neovim
+#### Show TODOs in your editor

-You can use `todos` with [`efm-langserver`](https://github.com/mattn/efm-langserver) find and manage TODOs in files opened in Neovim.
+You can use `todos` with [`efm-langserver`](https://github.com/mattn/efm-langserver) find and manage TODOs in files opened in your favorite editor with LSP server support.
 This is useful for quickly finding and jumping to TODOs in your code.

+For example, in Neovim you can use the following configuration to show TODOs in the quickfix window and jump to them.
 Install `efm-langserver` (via Mason etc.) and add the following to your LSP server Neovim configuration.

 ```lua
 local lspconfig = require("lspconfig")